 Divorce

-Fairfax Divorce Lawyers
+Fairfax Divorce Lawyer

 The Virginia divorce process depends on whether or not you and your spouse have any significant differences on major issues related to child custody, property division, debt division, child support, or spousal support.

-Whether you and your spouse agree (uncontested) or disagree (contested) on one or more of your major divorce or other family law issues, our experience and knowledge of the Virginia divorce process and family law can benefit you.
-Our lawyers can help you define specific needs and goals, consider the issues, understand your rights, evaluate your options, and choose the course of action that will give you the best chance to achieve the results you want.
+The lawyers at Wexell Milman will help you navigate the often-complicated divorce process.
+Our divorce lawyers can help you define specific needs and goals, consider the issues, understand your rights, evaluate your options, and choose the course of action that will give you the best chance to achieve the results you want.

+Whether you and your spouse agree in an uncontested divorce or disagree on one or more of your major divorce or other family law issues, our experience and knowledge of the Virginia divorce process and family law can benefit you.
 Contested or uncontested, you can expect resourceful, high-quality legal representation, excellent communication, accessibility, and responsiveness from us throughout the entire divorce process.

 Courts in the Commonwealth of Virginia cannot grant a divorce without a ground (i.e., the statutory basis) for the divorce.
-In Virginia, the ground for an uncontested divorce is being separated from your spouse for the requisite period.
-If you and your spouse have no minor children and have a signed separation agreement resolving your financial issues, you may qualify for divorce after you have been separated for six months.
-If you have minor children, the required separation period for an uncontested divorce (also referred to as a “no-fault divorce”) is one year.
+In Virginia, the ground for an uncontested divorce is being separated from your spouse for the requisite period

 Your uncontested divorce may be as simple as needing a basic marital settlement agreement, then filing for a divorce on the ground of a one-year or six-month separation.
 But oftentimes, the agreement you may need is more complex, requiring analysis of your real estate, investment accounts, retirement assets, and tax issues, in addition to child custody and support.